 Open Hyperinsulinism Genes Project: Increasing Access to Genetic Testing

 In 2018, Congenital Hyperinsulinism International partnered with researchers at the University of Exeter to fund the Open Hyperinsulinism Genes Project, an international genetic testing program.
 As a part of our joint initiative, CHI covers the costs of genetic testing for individuals who would otherwise be unable to receive genetic screening, regardless of their location in the world.
 This partnership is helping to ensure that there are no barriers for individuals diagnosed with this condition.
-You can find out more information on this exciting program here.
+You can find out more information on our Open HI Genes Project page and learn how to be involved here.

 Hyperinsulinism Genes referrals map